Article · Mar 27, 2026

 - Tables under 100 rows where a manual inspection covers it.

-The cost of an audit log is a small write amplification on the parent table (every UPDATE and DELETE now triggers a second insert) and disk space proportional to your change volume.
-For most apps both are negligible.
+The cost is a small write amplification on the parent table (every UPDATE and DELETE triggers a second insert) and disk space proportional to your change volume.
+For most apps, both are negligible.

 create schema if not exists audit;